Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Conclusions

 \section{Conclusions}

-In this study, we have measured the H \textsc{I} properties of nine LCBGs from resolved maps.
-We conclude that \begin{itemize} \item The LCBGs in our sample are rotating disk galaxies with centrally-concentrated H \textsc{I} intensities and velocity dispersions; \item The H \textsc{I} linewidths measured for these galaxies by single dishes tend to overestimate their rotation velocities, likely due to the inclusion of companions or tidal features in the beam; \item The LCBGs in our sample have values of $\rm V_{rot} \sigma^{-1}$ that are consistent with disk galaxies rather than dwarf elliptical galaxies when measured at $\rm R_{HI}$ and $\rm R_{25}$, though some LCBGs have $\rm V_{rot} \sigma^{-1}$ within $\rm R_{eff}$ that are consistent with bulgelike behavior; and \item The disks of the LCBGs in our sample are stable on average with respect to local perturbations, though they have the potential to form local instabilities at large radii. \end{itemize}
+In this study, we have measured the H \textsc{I} properties of nine LCBGs from resolved maps of H \textsc{I} emission.
+We conclude that \begin{itemize} \item The LCBGs in our sample are rotating disk galaxies with H \textsc{I} intensities and velocity dispersions that decrease with increasing radii; \item The H \textsc{I} linewidths measured for these galaxies by single dishes tend to overestimate their rotation velocities, likely due to the inclusion of companions or tidal features in the beam; \item The LCBGs in our sample have H \textsc{I} $\rm V_{rot}/\sigma$ values that are consistent with the gas kinematics of disk galaxies when measured at $\rm R_{HI}$ and $\rm R_{25}$, though some LCBGs have H \textsc{I} $\rm V_{rot}/\sigma$ within $\rm R_{eff}$ that are consistent with bulgelike behavior; and \item The disks of the LCBGs in our sample are stable on average with respect to local perturbations, though they have the potential to form local instabilities at large radii, and three LCBGs' disks have $\rm V_{rot}/\sigma$ values at $\rm R_{HI}$ consistent with disks that have not yet settled. \end{itemize}

 We have found that the LCBGs exhibit a variety of gas morphologies, from regular, symmetric rotation to asymmetric, disturbed rotation to multiple galaxies in a common H \textsc{I} envelope.
-All of the LCBGs in our sample appear to be dominated by rotation at large radii ($\rm V_{rot} \sigma^{-1}(R_{HI}) > 1$), and have significant rotation components at smaller radii.
-We do not have the resolution to robustly fit the inclinations of their disks, so their inclinations, and thus their corrected $\rm V_{rot}$ and values of $\rm V_{rot}\sigma^{-1}$, are highly uncertain.
-We do not have enough information to comment extensively on the shapes of LCBGs' rotation curves (or their mass distributions), though we have taken cuts along their major axes that display the shapes of their velocity profiles.
-The LCBGs in our sample tend to have asymmetric velocity profiles, which supports a scenario where LCBG star formation is the result of gas disturbance.
+All of the LCBGs in our sample appear to be dominated by rotation at large radii ($\rm V_{rot}/\sigma(R_{HI}) > 1$), and have significant rotation components at smaller radii.
+Because we were unable to robustly fit rotation curves to the LCBGs, we do not have enough information to comment extensively on the shapes of LCBGs' rotation curves (or their mass distributions), though we have been able to produce position-velocity plots from cuts along their major axes that display the shapes of their velocity profiles.
+The LCBGs in our sample tend to have asymmetric velocity profiles, which supports a scenario where LCBGs' star formation is the result of gas disturbance.
 We cannot conclusively distinguish whether this disturbance is externally or internally triggered, but the presence of companions near most of the LCBGs in our sample are not inconsistent with external mechanisms.
-Even so, even the most disturbed LCBGs tend to have identifiable H \textsc{I} rotation axes.
+Even so, even the most disturbed LCBGs have identifiable H \textsc{I} rotation axes.